Ileus: Treatment

 Traditionally, nothing by mouth was considered to be mandatory in all cases, but gentle feeding by enteral feeding tube may help to restore motility by triggering the gut's normal feedback signals, so this is the recommended management initially.
 When the patient has severe, persistent signs that motility is completely disrupted, nasogastric suction and parenteral nutrition may be required until passage is restored.
 In such cases, continuing aggressive enteral feeding causes a risk of perforating the gut.

 Several options are available in the case of paralytic ileus.
 Most treatment is supportive.
 If caused by medication, the offending agent is discontinued or reduced.
 Bowel movements may be stimulated by prescribing lactulose, erythromycin or, in severe cases that are thought to have a neurological component (such as Ogilvie's syndrome), neostigmine.
 There is also evidence from a systematic review of randomized controlled trials that chewing gum, as a form of 'sham feeding', may stimulate gastrointestinal motility in the post-operative period and reduce the duration of postoperative ileus.

 If possible the underlying cause is corrected (e.g. replace electrolytes).

 Other animals

+Ileus can occur in other mammals.
 Ileus is a cause of colic in horses due to functional obstruction of the intestines.
 It is most commonly seen in horses postoperatively, especially following colic surgery.
 Horses experiencing ileus are at risk for gastric rupture due to rapid reflux build-up, and require intense medical management with frequent nasogastric intubation.
 Ileus may increase adhesion formation, because intestinal segments have more prolonged contact and intestinal distention causes serosal injury and ischemia.
 It is usually treated with aggressive fluid support, prokinetics, and anti-inflammatories.

+Ileus can also be seen in cats.